The 3 Signs You Are Falling Out Of Love With Your Partner

 But that love you let go of likely still exists somewhere inside of you.
 You may be ignoring it, allowing your interest to drift to other things or people, but if you ever truly loved him or her, you still love that person.

-2. As your partner changes, your love for him or her changes — for the worse.
+2. As your partner changes, your love for them changes — for the worse.

 First, a bit of a warning.
 I understand your entire universe is built upon the way you perceive it to be — that’s the way we all see it — but the truth is most people aren’t very good at perceiving others for the individuals they truly are.
 We judge and assume because it’s in our nature to do so.
 However, one should not be quick to assume that the way we perceive any reality to be, is the way that it actually is.